Junah-Park/Junah-Park/README.md

 # Software Engineer working on R&D for IMU production at EMCORE
-# I'm passionate about Mixed Reality, Artificial Intelligence, and Culture Technology
+# I'm passionate about Mixed Reality and Artificial Intelligence